mahmoudossama10/Nawy-assessment/docs/API.md

 ## Notes & Best Practices

-You can also find a machine-readable OpenAPI (Swagger) spec at `docs/openapi.yaml` for use with Swagger UI or other tooling.
+You can also find a machine-readable OpenAPI (Swagger) spec at `docs/openapi.yaml`
 ---

 For architecture and implementation notes see `docs/ARCHITECTURE.md`.